Corporate Governance

 In case of Directors who also serve as Executive Officers, compensation as a Director is not paid.

-・For foreign Executive Officers, standard compensation is set according to the benchmarks of compensation levels of the country or region in question from the viewpoint of retaining capable personnel, taking into account the competitiveness of the compensation.
+* For foreign Executive Officers, standard compensation is set according to the benchmarks of compensation levels of the country or region in question from the viewpoint of retaining capable personnel, taking into account the competitiveness of the compensation.

-Directors and Executive Officers (as of June 26, 2023)
+Directors and Executive Officers (as of April 1, 2025)

 Directors